mirzakomic/Mood-Diary/README.md

 # Mood-Diary
-A simple (?) web application to track your mood, post diary entries and make memories
+A simple (?) web application to track your mood, post diary entries and make memories!